aaronduino/gitdaily/day4.md

     git commit --amend

 Modifies the last commit message.
 Can also add the changes to your staging area.

     git add myfile.erl && git commit --amend

-Add the modification of myfile.erl in the previous commit.
+Adds the modification of myfile.erl to the previous commit.

-This command rewrites the history git, you should NOT do it if you have already pushed.
+This command rewrites the git history; DO NOT do it if you have already pushed.